 - Down payment of at least 20% or more of the property’s value

 - Legal documents, including business licenses and registrations

 Keep in mind that a higher down payment will help keep both your interest rates and your monthly payments low.

-If you’re not sure where to start looking for a commercial real estate loan, or which type of lender to work with, it helps to use National Business Capital, a leading online business financing marketplace.
+If you’re unsure of where to start looking for a commercial real estate loan or which type of lender to work with, it helps to use National Business Capital, a leading online business financing marketplace.